MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-data-type-property.md

 # Data Type Property
-Sets the data type of a table field.
+Sets the data type of a table field or the variables it applies to.

 ## Applies To
 Table Fields

 ## See Also
  [Properties](devenv-properties.md)